-Prerequisite: NUR 2006, NUR 2011, and NUR 2012 with a grade of C or better
+Prerequisite: NUR 2006, NUR 2011, and NUR 2012 with a grade of C or

-NUR 3003 | Nursing Research / Evidence Based Practice Lecture Credit: 3
+NUR 3003 | Nursing Research / Evidence Based Practice

 Analyzes concepts associated with nursing research, collection, and analysis of data with emphasis on integration of evidenced-based practice within nursing.
 The course develops the skills for critiquing published research.